-Although WOWing your customers time and time again (like Buffer continues to do) is important in creating a business people love, the “customer evangelists” out there are always talking fluff, and very rarely address the far less sparkling side of implementation.
+Although delighting your customers (like Buffer) is an important part of creating a business people love, the “evangelists” out there always seem to focus on fluff, and rarely address the far less glamorous side of implementation.

-That’s because it’s easy to talk the talk… but what about putting it in to practice?
+That’s because it’s easy to talk the talk, but hard to put great customer support into practice.

-There are a huge number of questions you can get hit with when doing email support, and you should know how to respond to the most common of them.
+There’s a huge variety of questions you’ll encounter in the support queue, and you should know how to respond to the most common of the lot.

-Before you begin the rest of the post, be sure to read this free guide from Support Ops on the most common email support questions and how you can amaze each and every customer who asks them.
+Be sure to read this free guide from Support Ops on the most frequent questions and how you can delight each and every customer who asks them.

 Each time someone emails you asking for help, you need to let them know that you’ve got their email.
 It takes away the anxiety of…